HannahEA/social-network/README.md

 ## Helena To Do ##
-The bell icon in 'feed' page to show current number of pending notifications for logged-out private influencer When clicking on the bell a list will appear and each notification will show as:
+The bell icon in 'feed' page to show current number of pending notifications for logged-out private user When clicking on the bell a list will appear and each notification will show as:
 'notification type' 'accept btn' 'decline btn'
+The back end logic to determine which users are online needs correcting

 ## Hannah's fav colour palette: